-LAS VEGAS (AP) — Flight crews can restrain passengers or even divert flights when violent behavior erupts midair, but when the situation involves a parent potentially abusing a child, the decisions are not so clear cut.
+LAS VEGAS (AP) — Airlines have instituted procedures to help crews deal with violent passengers, but situations where a parent is potentially abusing a child are not so clear cut.

 The same day, the airline diverted a flight to Las Vegas after a man reportedly hit and bit other passengers.

 JetBlue didn’t respond to requests for comment on the incident involving the child.

 Travel industry analyst Henry Harteveldt says flight attendants are trained in how to de-escalate violent situations.